Why do we do a long slow run?

 Once a maximum aerobic heart rate is found, a training range from this heart rate to 10 beats below could be used as a training range.
 For example, if an athlete’s maximum aerobic heart rate is determined to be 145, that person’s aerobic training zone would be 135 to 145 bpm.

 If you'd like a more accurate assessment of your personal strengths and weaknesses, you can book a sports science assessment.
-We can put together a plan which will be specific to you, the cost for sports science assessment is £80 and you can BOOK HERE.
+We can put together a plan which will be specific to you, the cost for sports science assessment is £80.
+We also offer 121 coaching for triathlon and ultra running, starting at only £40 per month.
+Email email@example.com for more information.

 The Endurance Store